alan-turing-institute/scivision/docs/user_guide.md

 In brief, the notebook demonstrates the following:

-1. Loading a pretrained (ImageNet) model, which was previously added to the Scivision catalog with the name "scivision-test-plugin"
+1. Loading a pretrained (ImageNet) model, which was previously added to the Scivision catalog with the name "image-classifiers"
     `model = load_pretrained_model('/path/to/model/repo')`
 2. Using the "default" Scivision catalog to find a matching dataset, which the loaded model can be run on `default_catalog.compatible_datasources(<model name>)`